- What are your most recent incoming class statistics?

 Yes, following your first year, your academic schedule will be completely elective driven toward your interests and career goals.
 While many students choose to take a variety of courses across the curriculum, some students choose to concentrate in a specific area of law.
-We offer concentrations in International Law, Health Law, Civil Litigation, Intellectual Property Law, and Environmental and Energy Law.
-We also encourage you to explore our course offerings as you can tailor your classes to focus on many different areas of law in addition to our specific concentrations.
+We offer concentrations in International Law, Health Law, Civil Litigation, Intellectual Property Law, and Environmental and Energy Law, to name just a few.
+We also encourage you to explore our course offerings as you can tailor your classes to focus on many different areas of law in addition to our specific concentrations:

 What are your study abroad opportunities?

 We have our Center for International Legal Education (CILE) which allows our students to study abroad almost anywhere in the world!
 Students interested in studying abroad work directly with CILE on coordinating their study abroad which can be for a summer, a semester, or a full academic year.